VigyanShaala-Tech/data-pipeline/README.md

 ## Overview

 Welcome to the Kalpana Data Pipeline repository!
-This project is designed to facilitate the cleaning and transformation of data from various sources, such as graphs and documents.
+This project is designed to facilitate the cleaning and transformation of data from various sources, such as graphy and form.
 The processed data is then stored in a MySQL database, and Excel files are generated for further analysis and reporting.

 ## Folder Structure